Mining industry of Nigeria: Artisanal Small-Scale Mining (ASGM)

+ASGM involves artisans and investors trading commodities such as diamonds, gold, and agricultural products.
+These activities are conducted on a large scale and form of regular commercial transactions.

 ASGM is also defined as small-scale mining activities that collect and refine metals and minerals from secondary and primary ores using primitive or crude techniques.
 All small, medium, informal, legal, and illegal miners are included.

 Ecological effects

-Environmental officials with the government of Plateau State believe that 1,100 tin and columbite mines, abandoned after the mining boom of the 1960s,now pose serious health risks to as many as 2 million people living in the area.
+Environmental officials with the government of Plateau State believe that 1,100 tin and columbite mines, abandoned after the mining boom of the 1960s, now pose serious health risks to as many as 2 million people living in the area.
 Radioactive mine tailings were reported to be a danger to local people living around mining fields in Jos, Barikin-Ladi, Bukur, Bassa and Riyom districts.